Tamas-Gavlider/WanderRoads/README.md

 [StackOverFlow post](https://stackoverflow.com/questions/31820389/can-to-representation-in-django-rest-framework-access-the-normal-fields) and [DRF documentation](https://www.django-rest-framework.org/api-guide/relations/) to ensure the frontend gets the correct values that match the travel preference choices.

 Additionally, I utilized the Moments and DRF API project from Code Institute to grasp basic functionalities and logic, applying these concepts to my own projects.
-I used the same default profile image from the DRF API project in my own API model.
+I used the same default profile image and upload post image from the DRF API project in my own API model.

 ### Acknowledgments